MicrosoftDocs/customer-insights/ci-docs/custom-models.md

 1. Change **Display name** if needed, and select **Next**.

-1. For each **Web service input**, update the matching **Entity** from Customer Insights, if needed.
+1. For each **Web service input**, update the matching **Table** from Customer Insights, if needed.
 Then, select **Next**.

 1. For **Model Output Parameters**, change any of the following:
-   - **Entity name** for the pipeline output results
+   - **Table name** for the pipeline output results
    - **Output data store parameter name** of your batch pipeline
    - **Output Path parameter name** of your batch pipeline

 1. Change the matching attribute from **Customer ID in results** to identify customers.
-Choose an attribute from the inference output with values similar to the Customer ID column of the Customer entity.
+Choose an attribute from the inference output with values similar to the Customer ID column of the Customer table.
 If you don't have such a column in your data set, choose an attribute that uniquely identifies the row.

 1. Select **Save**